MarcVivas/N-body/README.md

 ````bash
 ./N-body -f path/to/file
 ````

+### Save simulations
+You have two options to save a simulation:

+1. Save the initial state of the simulation by pressing `S`.
+2. Save the current state of the simulation by pressing `C`.

+The saved files will be stored in the same location as the compiled program.

 ## Benchmark
 There's a benchmark (written in Python) available for measuring the performance of each version, which generates different plots for comparison.
 If you're interested, please read the readme file inside the `benchmark` directory.